ipfs/team-mgmt/README.md

 ## Synchronous Communication

 Synchronous Communication is phenomenal to transfer memes rapidly, clarify any outstanding questions, deep dive into hard topics together, get to know each other better and develop trust.
 The main pain point with Synchronous Communication is that if you were not present, you might miss out on important information that is relevant to you and your project.
-To overcome this limitation, **a core competency of the IPFS Org a a whole is to be stellar at taking notes and creating artifacts that represent any decision/announcement made during those synchronous conversations**.
+To overcome this limitation, **a core competency of the IPFS Org as a whole is to be stellar at taking notes and creating artifacts that represent any decision/announcement made during those synchronous conversations**.
 The corollary being: if it ain't written down and broadcasted, it didn't happen.

 ### 🙌🏽 IPFS Weekly Call 📞 (formerly known as IPFS All Hands Call)